 The screen updates via a microSD card which needs to be formatted with FAT32 and 4096 byte clusters.
 The cluster size can be a bit of a "cluster", pardon the pun, since windows does not show that option on my install, but you can get a free program like MiniTool Partition Wizard which can easily format it with the correct cluster size.
 Then a directory containing the files the screen will need, is simply copied to the formatted MicroSD card.
 The directory is always named "DWIN_SET" and if you look inside you will find the images, WAV files and other cfg and bin files the screen will use to update itself.
 Updating just requires turning off the printer, plugging in the MicroSD with the "DWIN_SET" directory onboard, and then powering up the printer.
 The screen will go blue with some text showing it is loading files and then it will flash images of all the BMP files in the DWIN_SET directory across the screen, and then it goes back to the blue screen with the text where I usually give it a minute to make sure nothing changes, before powering the printer off, removing the microSD and then powering it back on.
 The new screen files should then show up.
 As an aside, it's possible to edit the boot up screen in the DWIN_SET (called "000_boot.bmp" in my version), with a custom printer name or whatever.
 I added the printer name and some other info to the boot screen.
 It can be handy to see some printer info during bootup, and I would add the version number so it's easy to know what it's running.
 If changes are made to the boot screen, it has to retain the same pixel dimensions and format (.BMP).

 Installing the firmware and screen files is well documented but in a nutshell, I upload the firmware using the OctoPrint Firmware Updater plugin, and then, when that is completed, I just install the screen files as described previously.

 Update 10/4/2021: I have been using Desuuuu's fork of Marlin for the CR10S Pro V1 and it does not have the same problem with ABL as Tinymachines DW7.4 does (that is taking 15-20 minutes to peform an ABL mesh).
-It is however not perfect and I have had a few annoyances with it (some of which could have been due to not clearing the settings out prior) - and none of these are still present now after many prints (see updates).
+It however did not work perfect for me, and I have had a few annoyances with it (some of which could have been due to not clearing the settings out prior) - and none of these are still present now after many prints (see updates).
 The most serious problem I had after install was that the z-offset seemed to get lost after setting (and saving it using M500) one time, which caused the printer to try and bury the nozzle in the bed, but since resetting it, it has been OK.
 When I say bury the nozzle, it was only off by a mm so no damage was done.
 Oddly, when the printer got it's stuff back together (after several rounds of re-adjusting the z-offset), I ended up just about where it should have been to begin with, but I was seeing inconsistent offsets several times before getting it back to just right.
 It has since been stable with no further z-offset issues for 3 prints since this happened.
 Temperature stability of the hot end is also not great, I can see waves on the temp/time graph in Octoprint, even after running 2 cycles of PID tuning at the same target temp as I use.
 Previously the temp/time graph was rock solid.
-I also noticed this to a worse degree with TinyMachines DW7.4, but it cleared up after the first dozen or so minutes with DW7.4, whereas with Desuuuu's fork of Marlin, I see the wavyness through the print (not on the print but on the temp graph).
+I also noticed this to a worse degree with TinyMachines DW7.4, but it cleared up after the first dozen or so minutes with DW7.4, whereas with Desuuuu's fork of Marlin, I see slight wavyness through the print (not on the print but on the temp graph).
 The fact that this temperature instability is a problem with both firmwares, but was not a problem previously, and does not clear up with multiple PID tunes, makes me question if it is due to some change with Marlin itself, or possibly more interrupts going on within the code or something like that.
 I did not see any issues with the hot end itself so will try another PID run on the hot end to see if that helps.

 There was also an error about bed timeout, which I haven't received on my old TinyMachines DW6 firmware (I did run 2 PID tuning cycle of the bed several prints prior to that occurring).
-There are a few other things that are not super about it, like very small buttons, and at least one which is mislabeled, but it does work and most of my prints seem mostly OK.
-I am still testing, but really I wish I hadn't upgraded since there was nothing new, and stability has suffered if anything since it was pretty reliable on the old code.
-With both the TinyMachines DW7.4 and the Desuuuu updated versions of Marlin, there have been some strange issues which I never had seen before with my printer.
-I may still revert to the older TinyMachines version I was running if I see more problems.
-I guess I should have heeded the old adage "If it ain't broke, don't fix it".
+The only other downside for me is the very small buttons, and at least one which is mislabeled, but those are minor, and it does work, and most of my prints seem mostly OK.
+I am still testing, and though initially I was bummed out that I had problems, they have not been a problem since the initial install.
+With both the TinyMachines DW7.4 and the Desuuuu updated versions of Marlin, there were some issues which either have not affected prints (like the slight wavyness in the temp graph or the initial problems of bed timeouts), but these have not been ongoing.